Apple unveils the highly-secure Apple Card

 With deep connections to industry-leading Identity technology providers, Eric maintains a breadth of competencies in the Identity market.
 Eric has also served in the US Army for 10 years and upon returning to Sacramento, CA, he earned his Bachelor of Science in Computer Engineering from CSU.

 Apple hopes to shake up the playing field by offering a consumer-friendly, tech-forward credit card.
 Given Apple’s history, they might have just enough clout to make an impact.
-Keep an eye on the Apple Card if you’re an Apple enthusiast looking for a simple-to-use, no-fee credit card.
+You might just want to check out the Apple Card if you’re an Apple enthusiast looking for a simple-to-use, no-fee credit card.

 Advice for those using plastic credit: